-Get a head start in 2021.
-77 tips for your LinkedIn profile
+Get ahead on LinkedIn.
+77 tips for your LinkedIn profile.

 In December 2019 I wrote that it was the year New Zealand had woken up to LinkedIn.
 I also said that in 2020, LinkedIn would become THE social media platform for business to business (B2B) commerce.
 While that turned out to be correct, I hadn’t factored in that this would be caused by a worldwide pandemic.
-That little bomb had yet to explode this time last year.
+That little bomb had yet to explode.

 - Top Secret Tips

 - Company pages

 Disclaimer: each point on this list is briefly made.
 An entire page could be written on each one.
 More information on these topics can be found at the resource library here on our website.

 Top Secret Tips

 When connecting with someone for the first time, send a thank you video message.
 It makes you stand out from everyone else and starts the relationship off well.
 Video messages are sent from the mobile app and can be found under messaging.
 An alternative I recommended last year was voice messages and these are still impactful as few people send them.

 - Document posts now receive the highest number of views.

 Previously text-only posts were the most viewed of the post formats but these have been overtaken by document posts.
 This will be because of the time viewers spend reading them and reflects the new algorithmic formula ‘dwell time’.
 Text-only posts rank second behind document posts in terms of reach.